 3> else:

-4> consider the set as the selected sidelink grant.
+4> consider the set as the selected sidelink grant;

+4> if there are resources for more than one transmission opportunities in each period of the set of periodic resources selected:

+5> consider the transmission opportunity which comes first in time as the initial transmission opportunity and other transmission opportunities as the retransmission opportunities.

 3> use the selected sidelink grant to determine PSCCH duration(s) and PSSCH duration(s) and the SL-PRS transmission occasion(s), if available, according to TS 38.214 [7] if the selected resource pool is not Dedicated SL-PRS resource pool or to determine the PSCCH duration(s) and SL-PRS transmission occasion(s) if the selected resource pool is Dedicated SL-PRS resource pool according to TS 38.214 [7].